asarry/riscv-asm-merge-sort/README.md

-# riscv-asm-merge-sort

-Merge sort algorithm written in RISC-V Assembly.
+# Merge Sort in RISC-V assembly

-All names and comments are in French.
+The riscv-gnu-toolchain must be installed on your computer in order to run the program.